 Top 7 Pastry & Baking Books According to Pastry Chefs

-1. Best for Bread Making: Bread, by Jeffry Hammelman
+1. Best for Bread Making: Bread, by Jeffrey Hammelman

 Bread is notoriously difficult to master, even among avid bakers.
-Although bread usually only requires a handful of ingredients to make, the process is long, and there are a number of steps and variables that have to be just right in order to achieve that perfectly baked loaf of bread.
+Although bread usually only requires a handful of ingredients to make, the process is long and involves many steps.
+If you don’t knead your dough long enough or you overproof your loaf, you can quickly end up with a lackluster loaf.

-Luckily for us, Jeffrey Hammelman, one of the most knowledgeable bread experts in the world, outlined all his tips and tricks in a book aptly titled, Bread.
-It’s geared more towards commercial bakeries with formulas that yield large quantities, but you can learn a lot about the science and ratios of bread baking regardless of whether you are a home chef or professional baker.
+Luckily for us, world-renowned bread expert Jeffrey Hammelman outlined all his tips and tricks in a book aptly titled Bread.
+It’s geared more toward large-scale bakeries with formulas that yield large quantities, but you can learn a lot about the science and ratios of bread baking regardless of whether you are a home chef or professional baker.